ericschmidt/Action.JS/README.md

 **A Note on Sound**

-I'm not sure I'm going to implement sound into Action.JS; ideally I would to keep everything together in one library, but I've been using [Buzz](http://buzz.jaysalvat.com/) lately and it's simple and effective, so for now I recommend using a third-party sound library.
+I'm not sure I'm going to implement sound into Action.JS; ideally I would, to keep everything together in one library, but I've been using [Buzz](http://buzz.jaysalvat.com/) lately and it's simple and effective, so for now I recommend using a third-party sound library.
 But I very well may include sound in Action.JS in the future.

 ----
 Eric Schmidt 2013